lo3ys/AI/JAVA/README.md

 the library jar file was moved [here](https://github.com/netscape-swega/AI/tree/master/library/java).

-<h2>NeuronNetwork : <span style="color:#d6ca5b">ALPHA [1.0]</span></h2>
+<h2>NeuronNetwork : <span style="color:#6d96ee">BETA [1.1]</span></h2>
-<h4>this is the <b>free connected neural network</b> class <b>|VERSION :1.0|</b>.</h4>
+<h4>this is the <b>free connected neural network</b> class <b>|VERSION :1.1|</b>.</h4>

-I will try to add genetic algorithm soon for this network.
+this network is suposed to be used with the genetic algorithm neural network

-I did not test it (except for very simple tests as XOR) so it may have some issue.
+I did a few test on it (but it might still have some bugs)

-also do not try to connect neuron to higher layer neuron, it will surely mess up the network.

-I didn't do error check everywhere (because it's a pain to do). so you cany do some stuff that the network cannot handle.
+I did do error check everywhere (and it's a pain to do). but be carefull when you're working directly with the structure, you can end up with a broken network

 also the new SoftMax activation function that i add to the Utilities Library did not work for this networks.

-Don't forget to download the [utilities](https://github.com/netscape-swega/AI/tree/master/library/java) library with the NeuralNet library or the library will not work.

-the structure of the network is inspired by this [video](https://www.youtube.com/watch?v=NmCtSidJ7aY).
+the structure of the network is inspired by this [algorithm](https://fr.wikipedia.org/wiki/Algorithme_NEAT).

-<h2>GeneticAlgorithm : <span style="color:#d67f5b">NOT USABLE [/]</span></h2>
+<h2>GeneticAlgorithm : <span style="color:#d6ca5b">ALPHA[1.1]</span></h2>

 this class is supposed to be used with NeuronNetwork to optimize their structure

-still in development for now
+did not a lot of testing no might be broken but for fine for the teest i've done.

+the class is more messy than the other because the algorithm is quite complex

 <h1>Utilities library</h1>